Doctor's Guide

 No, the high sugar content can worsen diarrhoea.
 Better: water with a pinch of salt and a little glucose, or oral rehydration solution from the pharmacy.

 ⚠ Medical disclaimer This article is for general health information and does not replace medical examination, diagnosis or treatment.
 In case of acute symptoms, loss of consciousness, breathing difficulties, chest pain or suspected emergency, call the European emergency number 112 immediately.
-Last reviewed on 29 April 2026 by Henrik Venus, physician (German medical license, Landesprüfungsamt Arnsberg, 2022).
+Last reviewed on 8 July 2026 by Henrik Venus, physician (German medical license, Bezirksregierung Arnsberg, 2021).

 Medical disclaimer